 • Material reduction: Under the PPWR, unnecessary transport and e-commerce packaging should be reduced through setting a maximum empty space of 50%.

-“Firstly, barrier coatings provide paper-based packaging with some features that are intrinsic to plastic,” explains Diana “They provide moisture resistance, and therefore, there’s no need to use an extra plastic bag inside to protect goods.
-Furthermore, barrier coatings allow for automated packaging machines to build on-demand and fit-to-size heat sealed mailers, that are lighter than corrugated but functional and protective as plastic.”
+“Barrier coatings provide paper-based packaging with some features that are intrinsic to plastic,” explains Diana.
+“They provide moisture resistance, and therefore, there’s no need to use an extra plastic bag inside to protect goods.
+Furthermore, barrier coatings allow for automated packaging machines to build on-demand and fit-to-size heat sealed mailers, that are lighter than corrugated but functional and as protective as plastic.”

-• Increased recyclability: A fundamental aim of the PPWR is to ensure that all packaging, whether it is reusable and whatever recycled content it contains, is recyclable (with a recyclability grade of 70% or over) by 2030.
+• Increased recyclability: A fundamental aim of the PPWR is to ensure that all packaging, whether it is reusable and includes recycled content, is recyclable (with a recyclability grade of C (70% or higher) from 2030.
 How can brands balance the need to design for recyclability with the need for product protection across long e-commerce supply chains and multiple touchpoints?
-Again, says Diana, this is where water-based coatings can be a solution.
+Again, this is where water-based coatings can be a solution, says Diana.

 “As we know, the majority of poly bags are still difficult to recycle in existing streams.
-In the face of this, retailers who had previously relied on plastic packaging now face the problem of not just keep packaging functionality but also to make it recyclable.
-Water-based barrier coatings achieve improved fiber yield compared to PE coatings during the repulping process.
+In the face of this, retailers who had previously relied on plastic packaging now face the problem of not only maintaining packaging functionality but also ensuring its recyclability.
+Our testing has shown that water-based barrier coatings achieve improved fiber yield compared to PE coatings during the repulping process.
 This results in the potential for a higher volume of high-quality fibers to be added to the recycling stream.”

-• Increased reuse requirements: The PPWR mandates different reuse requirements for different end-use sectors but, more saliently for this piece, it states that 10% of e-commerce transport packaging must be reusable by 2030 and 50% by 2040.
+• Increased reuse requirements: The PPWR mandates different reuse requirements for various end-use sectors but, it states that 10% of e-commerce transport packaging must be reusable by 2030, increasing to 50% by 2040.

-Scaling reuse systems is a well-recognized challenge, however, that requires ongoing collaboration across the value chain.
-To illustrate this, Diana cites Amazon’s Sustainability Accelerator program as an example, where this type of packaging has been introduced in partnership with startups developing reusable packaging systems.
-Again, she says, “This is where barrier coatings can play a critical role enhancing strength, water resistance, and overall integrity to ensure packaging survives the rigors of a circular supply chain.”
+Scaling reuse systems is a well-recognized challenge that requires ongoing collaboration across the value chain.
+To illustrate this, Diana cites Amazon’s Sustainability Accelerator program as an example, where this type of packaging has been introduced in partnership with start-ups developing reusable packaging systems.
+Again, she says, “This is where barrier coatings can play a critical role enhancing strength, water resistance, and overall integrity to ensure packaging survives the many touchpoints and rough handling.”

-• Extended producer responsibility (EPR): Articles 44-47 of the PPWR introduce extended producer responsibility (EPR) for packaging producers, such as in the form of financial participation in the costs of collecting, sorting, and recycling packaging waste.
-This clearly represents an entirely new approach for many FMCGs.
+• Extended producer responsibility (EPR): Articles 44-47 of the PPWR introduce extended producer responsibility (EPR) for packaging producers, in the form of financial participation in the costs of collecting, sorting, and recycling packaging waste.

 “Converters who adopt water-based coatings that meet both performance and recyclability standards are well-positioned to respond to this pressure while helping customers minimize eco-modulation penalties under EPR.”

 Making the kinds of wholesale changes required to meet these new standards undoubtedly puts pressure on brands, particularly within the complexities of the e-commerce space.
-But it can be helpful if they view it not as an administrative burden but an opportunity to invest in a more circular future – in turn strengthening their market position and environmental credentials.
+But it can be helpful if they view it not as an administrative burden but rather an opportunity to invest in a more circular future – in turn strengthening their market position, brand reputation, and sustainability credentials.

 On that note, Diana distills the key pieces of advice H.B.
 Fuller would offer to its FMCG e-commerce partners looking to increase their use of fiber-based packaging within this new regulatory context:

-• Ensure Recyclability from the Start: Choose coatings and adhesives that are certified or tested for repulpability and compatibility with fiber recycling streams.
+• Ensure Recyclability from the Start: Choose coatings and adhesives that are certified or tested for compatibility with paper and board recycling streams.

-• Leverage Testing and Certification: Use tools like ISTA testing (for transport durability) and repulpability testing (for recyclability validation).
+• Leverage Testing and Certification: Use tools like ISTA testing (for transport durability) and CEPI testing (for recyclability validation).
 H.B.
-Fuller’s in-house testing aligns with CEPI’s standards and 4EverGreenAlliance protocol for paper repulping and recycling; nevertheless, it does not exclude the need for external testing for certification purposes.
+Fuller’s in-house testing aligns with CEPI’s standards and 4EverGreenAlliance protocol for paper repulping and recycling; nevertheless, it does not replace the need for certification by an approved institute.

 • Stay Agile and Informed: Brands that stay engaged with regulatory updates and industry best practices will be better positioned to adapt and lead.”

-Finally – and arguably most importantly – early collaboration across the value chain, whether that’s with paper suppliers, adhesive experts, converters, recyclers or logistics partners, is non-negotiable.
+Finally early collaboration across the value chain, whether that is with paper suppliers, adhesive experts, converters, recyclers or logistics partners, is non-negotiable.

 “Early collaboration across the value chain is non-negotiable…”

-With an adhesives and coatings supplier like H.B.
-Fuller, for example, this means “we can help troubleshoot challenges and co-develop solutions that are both technically sound and scalable.
-Our support goes beyond product selection.
-Through our APASS certification, we conduct ISTA testing to ensure packaging can withstand the rigors of e-commerce logistics.
-Additionally, our repulpability lab testing helps brands validate the recyclability of fiber-based packaging.
+According to Diana, working with an adhesives and coatings supplier like H.B.
+Fuller can help address key technical and scalability challenges.
+She highlights that support extends beyond product selection.
+Through APASS certification, H.B.
+Fuller conducts ISTA testing to verify that packaging can withstand the demands of e-commerce logistics.
+Their lab testing also helps brands validate the recyclability of fiber-based packaging.

-“This proactive approach often accelerates time-to-market and ensures that the final packaging design is not only sustainable but also commercially viable.”
+“This proactive approach often accelerates time-to-market and ensures that the final packaging design is not only sustainable but also commercially viable,” Diana says.

 Book your 30-minute meeting to find out more about H.B.
 Fuller’s holistic approach to helping its partners make the best adhesive choices for their e-commerce packaging needs.